 About this desk

-The Tax Desk is the editorial team responsible for every tax calculator, country tax guide, and salary comparison on AffordWhere.
-It is a team effort, not a single tax advisor.
-Nothing on this site is personal tax advice — posts are general information, written to help expats understand how take-home pay is calculated in the six tax jurisdictions AffordWhere supports: Sweden, Germany, the United Kingdom, France, Spain, and the Netherlands.
+The Tax Desk is the team behind every tax calculator, country guide, and salary comparison on AffordWhere.
+It is not one advisor writing under a neutral-sounding byline; it is a group, and nothing here is personal tax advice.
+The posts are general information, meant to help expats see how take-home pay is actually put together in the six tax jurisdictions AffordWhere supports: Sweden, Germany, the United Kingdom, France, Spain, and the Netherlands.

-Every rate, band, and threshold cited under this byline is taken directly from the official tax authority of the country in question — Skatteverket, HMRC, the Belastingdienst, the Bundesministerium der Finanzen, the IRS, the Agencia Tributaria, and so on.
-When a country's rules change (typically in January each year), the desk updates both the underlying calculator logic and the related guide posts in the same release.
+Every rate, band, and threshold cited under this byline comes straight from the tax authority that sets it (Skatteverket, HMRC, the Belastingdienst, the Bundesministerium der Finanzen, the IRS, the Agencia Tributaria, and so on).
+When a country changes the rules, usually in January, the desk updates the calculator logic and the related guide posts in the same release so they don't drift out of sync.

-The desk does not invent worked examples.
-Take-home figures quoted in posts are generated by the same calculators readers can run themselves on the site, so that the post and the tool agree to the nearest euro, pound, or krona.
-For complex situations — self-employment, cross-border work, the Dutch 30% ruling edge cases — posts point readers toward a qualified local tax advisor.
+The desk doesn't make up worked examples.
+The take-home figures quoted in posts are produced by the same calculators you can run yourself on the site, so the article and the tool agree to the nearest euro, pound, or krona.
+For situations that get genuinely messy — self-employment, cross-border work, Dutch 30% ruling edge cases — posts point readers toward a qualified local tax advisor rather than pretending to cover them.

 Topics covered